Marner lifts Maple Leafs over Rangers in wild third period

-The teams combined for six goals in the final period, including Marner's empty-net goal with 20 seconds left after Chris Kreider cut the margin to 4-3.
+Marner had 16 assists during a 13-game goal drought that stretched from Nov.
+16 to Dec.
+13, but he has scored six times and set up two more in his last four outings.

+"Every night he's one of our best players, if not the best player," Leafs coach Mike Babcock said.
+"He works real hard, he's real good defensively, he does it right."

-Morgan Rielly had a goal and an assist, and Patrick Marleau and Andreas Johnsson also scored for Toronto (24-10-2).
-Frederik Andersen made 25 saves, and John Tavares and Johnsson each had two assists as the Leafs won their third straight game.
+Morgan Rielly and Patrick Marleau also scored for Toronto (24-10-2), while Frederik Andersen made 25 saves.
+Tavares and Johnsson, who recorded the second three-point game of his career, each had two assists as the Leafs won their third straight.

+Babcock announced following the victory that fourth-line forward Tyler Ennis, a pleasant surprise with seven goals and four assists in 33 games this season, broke his ankle midway through the second period.

+"We've only got 11 forwards so we'll have to do something," Babcock said.

-Neal Pionk and Kevin Hayes had a goal and an assist each for New York (15-14-5).
-Alexandar Georgiev made 31 saves.
+Neal Pionk, Kevin Hayes and Chris Krieder scored for New York (15-14-5).
+Alexandar Georgiev made 31 saves as the Rangers dropped to 1-2-2 over their last five.

-Johnsson snapped a 1-1 tie at 1:37 of the third on a goal originally credited to Marner.
-After Toronto won an offensive zone faceoff to the left of Georgiev, the Rangers backup goalie stopped an initial tip by Tavares off Jake Gardiner's point shot, but the rebound squirted out to Marner.
-His shot deflected in off Johnsson standing at the top of the crease.

-Rielly leads all NHL defenseman with 42 points and made it 3-1 at 5:26 when he took a pass in the slot from Johnsson and fired his 12th.
-Johnsson was promoted to Toronto's top line alongside Marner and Tavares in Thursday's 6-1 win over the Florida Panthers with Zach Hyman out a minimum of three weeks with an ankle injury.
+"They've got some pretty skilled guys," New York defenseman Marc Staal said.
+"We've just got to learn from our positives."

 NOTES: The 39-year-old Marleau is the fourth player in NHL history to register at least 10 goals in 21 or more consecutive seasons. ...
 Leafs D Martin Marincin, in the lineup for a second straight night for Igor Ozhiganov (illness), played his 100th game with Toronto. ...
 Canadian IndyCar driver James Hinchcliffe was in attendance.